Kanban task management: Finding tasks

 Save context filter views

-You can save your context filter views to return to them in a few clicks, and saving you from having to swap between different project “boards”, systems or tools.
+You can save your context filter views to return to them in a few clicks, saving you from having to swap between different project “boards”, systems or tools.

 Simply click the star icon at the right-hand side of your the search bar after you have filtered for that view, and give that view a name.